 For questions about licensing, contact Brett Simpson, athletic director, at (504) 864-7539 or firstname.lastname@example.org

 The official presidential seal is used only on formal and official documents and merchandise for the Alumni Association and the Office of the President.
 It should be used alone, with discretion, and not immediately adjacent to the university logo.

 The seal, which was adopted by the university in 1929, reveals the coat of arms of the house of Loyola with the emblem of the Society of Jesus at the top.
 Above the figures of the wolves appear the fleur-de-lis, which represents the French origin of our city and state.
 Beneath it is a pelican feeding its young with her own blood—this depicts Loyola as an institution of the state of Louisiana.

 The seal is sometimes screened as a graphic element in select designs.
-Questions regarding the use of the presidential seal should be directed to Publications and Creative Services.
+Questions regarding the use of the presidential seal should be directed to the Office of Marketing and Communications.

 Official Seal Colors